I’m Sophie and I am a “Lead UX Architect”. (UX = user experience)

 My choice of UX “Architect” is deliberate, and based on how a website or application is a bit like a house.

-The Civil Engineer is an expert at how best to build a house so it will stand, the Architect understands how it will be used, and by whom, so he can create all the necessary spaces, and the Designer gives it personality and refines certain presentational and interactive details.
+The Engineer is an expert at how best to build a house so it will stand, the Architect understands how it will be used, and by whom, so he can create all the necessary spaces and he’ll make a prototype so everyone can see what they’re working towards and agree it, and the Designer gives it personality and refines certain presentational and interactive details.

 what I believe in